Jonah-gr/Reinforcement-Learning-IPD/README.md

 ```
 Log files are automatically created for tensorboard during training.
 These are saved in `runs/training` if no other location has been set with `--log_dir`.
 You can also use basic strategies in `--agents` to create comparability in tensorboard during training.
-After the training it is then possible to have all agents compete against each other in a tournament:
+After the training, it is then possible to have all agents compete against each other in a tournament:

 ### Tournament
 Play a tournament in which each specified agent and all base strategies play 100 games of 100 rounds against each base strategy: